TeamRizu/outfox-wikijs/dev/theming/Theming-3-Anatomy-Screen.md

 ### Background Layer

 The lowest drawn layer, being the first drawn.
 Can be used to elements that will contain visual glare for movement.
 A rule for this layer is its method for loading, which is cached.
-This means that any moment that changes are applied, they will not be shown until the user goes to a different screen that does not contain the same background file.
+This means that any moment that changes are applied, they will not be shown until the user goes to a different screen that does not contain the same background file, or reloading using the "Reload Background Screens" option on OutFox's Creator Menu.

 ### Underlay / Overlay